zhaopengfei12345/closed-loop-C-P/README.md

-# FGMC-GFCN IEEE 33-Bus Open-Source Code
+# Closed-Loop Predict-and-Optimize

-This folder contains a cleaned implementation of the paper route:
+This folder contains a implementation of the paper:

-**statistical net-load forecasting -> day-ahead distribution dispatch -> bidirectional marginal-cost feedback -> graph-flow residual correction -> realized replay evaluation**.

-It is organized as a small package plus three command-line entry points.
-The code is based on the IEEE 33-bus experiments in this repository, with the experiment-search and diagnostic scripts removed.
+**Fine-Grained Marginal Cost Feedback-Based Closed-Loop Predict-and-Optimize Framework for Distribution System Scheduling**.

 ## What Is Included